 Educational Opportunity Program

-- have been EOP/HEOP, SEEK, or College Discovery Program at your previous or current college.
-For applicants previously in one of these programs looking to be considered at Cobleskill, you must check question 49 on the SUNY application.
+- You must have been EOP/HEOP, SEEK, or College Discovery Program at your previous or current college.
+Applicants who were previously in one of these programs must check question 49 on the SUNY application.

 First Things First